tosterius/tosterius/_notes/ml_svm.md

 Solving the last problem we get $\alpha_i$.
 Now we can calculate $\mathbf{w}=\sum_{i=1}^{m}{\alpha_iy_i\mathbf{x_i}}$ and $b = \frac{1}{S}\sum_{i=1}^S(y_i-\mathbf{w}\cdot \mathbf{x_i})$, where $S$ is the number of support vectors.

-The problem with hard-margin SVM is that it does not work with linearly inseparable data.
+The problem with **hard-margin SVM is that it does not work with linearly inseparable data**.

 <br>
 ####  Linearly inseparable data (soft-margin)